 - Treat online life like regular life.
 Remember your values and beliefs.
 Don’t say anything online that you wouldn’t say to someone’s face.

 - Post wisely and keep personal details to a minimum.
 Use privacy settings on social media sites to limit who can see your personal information.

 - Turn off location services.
 Share your location with only those you know and trust.

 - A stranger is a stranger.
 Only accept friend requests from people you know.
 Not everyone is who they say they are online.
 You wouldn’t let a stranger into your house, so why open the door to them online to be your friend?

 - Online shopping is convenient and fun, but be careful about providing personal information.

-- When using online services such as PayPal and eBay, double check the web address to ensure you haven’t been directed to a phishing scam (a way of attempting to get sensitive information by disguising as a trustworthy source) and check for security features such as a padlock in the web address bar.
+- When using online services such as PayPal and eBay, double check the web address to ensure you haven’t been directed to a phishing scam (a way of attempting to get sensitive information by disguising as a trustworthy source).
+Check for security features such as a padlock in the web address bar.
 If there isn’t one, or if it’s there but not locked, this means that the website’s information is not secure.